xdega/xdega.github.io/content/blog/a-new-start-again/index.md

 Ruby (in particular Rails), I wanted to write something based on tools that I personally prefer (JS, React).

-I am no longer deep in a job search, so gone is the portfolio and resume links ...for now.
+I am no longer deep in a job search, so gone are the portfolio and resume links ...for now.
 I want to focus my efforts on building a single feature first, a Blog, and committing to it.

 ## What's New?

-When I rebuilt this website, I wanted to make sure it gave me a platform to truly put on display my growing mastery of modern JS and related tools and technologies.
+When I rebuilt this website I wanted to make sure it gave me a platform to truly display my growing mastery of modern JS, with related tools and technologies.

-I wanted to build something statically generated and opted to go with Gatsby for the task, due to the vibrant plugin market and good support for markdown parsing.
+I wanted to build something statically generated and opted to go with Gatsby for the task, due to it's vibrant plugin market and good support for markdown parsing.

-I had a lot of fun in the process.
+I had a lot of fun in this process.
 Much like with my previous Jenkins project, all my blog posts are simply markdown files.
-This time I decided I wanted to write a script to quickly generate a new blog post template.
+This time, however, I decided I wanted to write a script to quickly generate a new blog post boilerplate.

 ## What's Next?